Vector space summands of lower syzygies: Abstract

 \section{Abstract}

-In this paper, we investigate problems concerning when the residue field $k$ of a local ring $(R,\m,k)$ appears as a direct summand of syzygy modules, from two perspectives.
+In this paper, we investigate problems concerning when the residue field $k$ of a local ring $(R,\m,k)$ appears as a direct summand of syzygy modules.
 First, we prove that the following conditions are equivalent: (i) $k$ is a direct summand of second syzygies of all non-free finitely generated $R$-modules; (ii) $k$ is a direct summand of third syzygies of all non-free finitely generated $R$-modules; (iii) $k$ is a direct summand of $\m$.
 We also prove various consequences of these conditions.

-The second point of this article is to investigate for what artinian local rings $R$ the dual $E^*=\Hom_R(E_R(k),R)$ of the injective envelope of the residue field, which is also a second syzygy, is a $k$-vector space.
-Using the notion of Eliahou-Kervaire resolution, we introduce a large class of artinian local rings that satisfy this condition.
+Next, we investigate for what artinian local rings $R$ the dual $E^*=\Hom_R(E_R(k),R)$ of the injective envelope of the residue field $k$, which is also a second syzygy, is annihalated by the maximal ideal.